rku-it-GmbH/cds2alv/docs/program_extensions.md

 ## Implementing a Program extension

-The implementing class of a program extension must implement the interface *ZIF_CDS_ALV_REPORT_EXTENSION*, furthermore it is recommended to inherit from the abstract class *ZCL_CDS_ALV_REPORT_EXTENSION* or a suitable subclass.
+The implementing class of a program extension must implement the interface */C2A/IF_REPORT_EXTENSION*, furthermore it is recommended to inherit from the abstract class */C2A/CL_REPORT_EXTENSION* or a suitable subclass.

 Program extensions can enhance the following events: